jalbrekt85/Redbubble-Bot/README.md

 ### Run the script

-1. Run
+- Run
    ```
    python uploader.py
    ```
+- Add a file 'tags.txt' to the directory with your images to specify the tags that will be uploaded with each image in that directory.
+  If a tags.txt isn't supplied, the tags will be generated from the image's filename

-2. A small GUI will appear, select directories with your designs and click upload
+- A small GUI will appear, select directories with your images and click upload.

-3. If this is your first time running the script, you will be prompted to login to redbubble.
+- If this is your first time running the script, you will be prompted to login to redbubble.
 Login and the script will continue.

-The script will upload your latest design that you've uploaded as a template for the designs it uploads.
+- The script will upload your latest design that you've uploaded as a template for the designs it uploads.
 This can be changed in `get_template_link()`

 Manually select a design as the template by copying the duplicate copy URL of the design: